-The platforms are also supported on the oversite slab which is also supported on the masonry arches, further movements would result in settlement of the concrete platform structures leading to misalignments and cracking of the concrete and platform finishes.
+The platforms are also supported on the over site slab which is also supported on the masonry arches, further movements would result in settlement of the concrete platform structures leading to misalignment and cracking of the concrete and platform finishes.

-Station stairs and escalators are supported from the E929 masonry buttress, any future movement of the masonry structure could lead to excessive deflections within the stairs and escalators outside of their serviceability limits.
+Station stairs and escalators are supported from the Arch E929 masonry buttress.
+Any future movement of the masonry structure could lead to excessive deflections within the stairs and escalators outside of their serviceability limits.
 This could result in finishes cracking and escalator operational tolerances being exceeded with associated breakdowns.

 The main benefits of the permeation grouting was that it allowed the main project delivery works to be undertaken with minimal disturbance, whilst ensuring ongoing stability of the masonry arch above the treatment zone during the works.

-Although limited by head room and access to the treatment zone the specialist equipment mobilised to install the TaMs allowed other works to be carried out in adjacent areas.
-As the drilling and grouting works were self-contained within the arch above the treatment zone other critical project works were not delayed as they may well have been if a more aggressive treatment has been selected.
+Although limited by head room and access to the treatment zone, the specialist equipment mobilised to install the TaMs allowed other works to be carried out in adjacent areas.
+As the drilling and grouting works were self-contained within the arch above the treatment zone, other critical project works were not delayed as they may well have been if a more aggressive treatment had been selected.

-A key benefit of the permeation grouting scheme was that grout could be delivered to the treatment zone in a controlled manner talking cognisance of the real time monitoring alarms.
+A key benefit of the permeation grouting scheme was that grout could be delivered to the treatment zone in a controlled manner talking cognisance of the real-time monitoring alarms.
 Injection data was recorded, analysed and presented graphically for daily review by the team.
-This this data was reviewed by the team, together with that provided by the real time monitoring, to develop the dynamic response to the observed reaction of the structure.
+This data was reviewed by the team, together with that provided by the real-time monitoring, to develop the dynamic response to the observed reaction of the structure.

 Although some small settlement was considered during the installation works, the works were completed with only very small amounts of heave being recorded by the structural monitoring.

-Successful project delivery was reliant on the permeation grouting resolving the ongoing settlement issues within the arch whilst achieving the requirements to stiffen the loose granular material within the River Terrace Deposits, which was validated after 6 months of monitoring and grout volumes used reflecting calculated ones.
+Successful project delivery was reliant on the permeation grouting resolving the ongoing settlement issues within the arch whilst achieving the requirements to stiffen the loose granular material within the river terrace deposits, which was validated after six months of monitoring and grout volumes used reflecting calculated ones.